 Which countries will I be able to travel to?

-Countries likely to fall into the ‘green’ category, where you can travel to without having to self-isolate on your return, are expected to include Spain, France, Italy, the Netherlands, Finland, Belgium, Turkey, Germany and Norway.
+Countries which you can travel to without having to self-isolate on your return, include Spain, France, Italy, the Netherlands, Finland, Belgium, Turkey, Germany and Norway.
 The FCO is expected to continue to advise against travel to Sweden and Portugal as there has been an increase in new cases around the Portuguese capital Lisbon and the infection rate in Sweden is higher than in the UK.

 Greece announced on 29 June that it has extended its ban on all direct flights from the UK until July 15.
 Originally the ban was due to end on 1 July, so it’s likely that all UK flights due to arrive there before this date will have to be cancelled.